 - Adjunct Researcher, University of Tokyo, Japan

 Dr. Shinohara’s research interests include neurophysiological and biomechanical mechanisms underlying motor skills and their adaptations to altered autonomic nerve activity, aging, fatigue, attention, and practice/rehabilitation in humans.
-He is also interested in human-robot interaction, human augmentation, and their potential application to physical activity and sports.
+He is also interested in human-robot interaction, human augmentation, and their potential application to physical activity, sports, and health.
 He uses state-of-the-art techniques in neuroscience, neuroengineering, physiology, and biomechanics (e.g., TMS, EEG, single motor unit recordings, EMG, microneurography, mechanomyography, ultrasound elastography/B-mode, exoskeleton robot) in his research.

 - APPH 6233 Aging Movement Control